Mythical-Github/fillet/README.md

 # fillet
-A work in progress tool to trim Call of Duty server installations
+A tool to trim Call of Duty server installations